 What kind of wedding do you want?This question may seem like an obvious one but this question is very important.
-You must always ask yourself about the kind of the wedding you want and should also include your partner in this.
+You must always ask yourself about the kind of wedding you want and should also include your partner in this.
 Do you want to have an extravagant wedding party with more than 300 guests or planning to go for a wedding with only your family and friends; you should plan your wedding likewise.
-Consider the reachable percentage of the venue location, how late the party will go and how long the traditions and speeches will take.
+Consider the reachable percentage of the venue location, how late the party will go, and how long the traditions and speeches will take.
 What time should the dinner be served and when to open the cocktail party – all these details make the collective experience of your wedding day.

 Enjoyment - at what scale do you keep it?We know that all the details and planning to make everything perfect is so much important to you –but where is all the fun?
 You should be enjoying your wedding day to the utmost.
 Remember, it only happens once and goes by just like that.
-So the basic cause of making a timeline should be optimising your time to retrieve enjoyment from every minute of your day.
+So the basic cause of making a timeline should be optimizing your time to retrieve enjoyment from every minute of your day.

 The last thing you want would be your guests getting bored and yawning while waiting for it to be over.
 Of course, you want everyone happy on your big day.
-An amazing timeline can help your wedding to go with a good flow, allow your guests to have a good time and get involved with the celebrations.
+An amazing timeline can help your wedding to go with a good flow, allow your guests to have a good time, and get involved with the celebrations.
 It can help you achieve a wedding day that’ll be remembered by your guests for years.

 Once you know the answers to these questions, it is time to construct a timeline for your wedding.
 Oh and don’t forget to keep your partner in while you plan.

 Here is two awesome wedding timelines for the wedding that starts at 4 pm.

 1:00 Bridal Portraits & Bride And Bridesmaid Portraits

 1:30 Groom Final Preparations Groom’s Details And Getting Ready Images

 2:00 Groom + Groomsmen Portraits

 2:30 The First Look Bride And Groom Portraits